 e.
 Any activities involving motorized vehicles as part of the program (e.g., snowmobiles, boating)

-Tour and activity plans do not need to be filed for:
+A tour and activity plan does not need to be filed online for*:

 1. Day trips within the Sam Houston Area Council boundaries